mohadip/Black-Jack/README.md

 # Juego-de-cartas-casino-

+# ABOUT Black-Jack

+CHECK OUT WIKI FOR MORE INFO. -> https://en.wikipedia.org/wiki/Blackjack

 A text based Blackjack game between a dealer and a player.
 The player has a split option at the beginning of the hand when both cards have the same value.
 Other options include Hit, Stand, Double down, and Surrender.
-Created by Mohadip Lama Taveras and Juan Alvino
+Created by Mohadip Lama Taveras

 At the beginning, the player has 100 chips.